spellshape/cli/docs/versioned_docs/version-v0.26.1/03-clients/02-typescript.md

 ## Broadcasting a transaction with a custom message

 If your chain already has custom messages defined, you can use those.
-If not, we'll be using Ignite's scaffolded code as an example.
+If not, we'll be using Spellshape's scaffolded code as an example.
 Create a post with CRUD
 messages:

 ```
-ignite scaffold list post title body
+spellshape scaffold list post title body
 ```

 After adding messages to your chain you may need to re-generate the TypeScript
 client:

 ```
-ignite generate ts-client --clear-cache
+spellshape generate ts-client --clear-cache
 ```

 Broadcast a transaction containing the custom `MsgCreatePost`: